luabikoye/luabikoye/README.md

-# DevOps & Cloud Engineer | Automating Systems, Optimizing Costs, Scaling with Confidence
+# PHP Developer | DevOps & Cloud Engineer | Automating Systems, Optimizing Costs, Scaling with Confidence

 ## What I Bring to the Table
 I build scalable, reliable, and cost-efficient cloud infrastructure while enabling teams and individuals to grow.
 Beyond deploying automation and orchestration, I’m passionate about training engineers in modern DevOps practices, helping them succeed as cloud professionals.